 How Long Do I Have to File a Claim?

 Road rash injuries can be serious.
-But sometimes, it may not be immediately apparent how significant your injury is.
-If you have postponed filing a personal injury claim, it is important to understand the Florida statute of limitations regarding auto accidents.
-Florida law requires all residents to file a personal injury claim within two years of the date of the accident.
-That means, if you initially hesitated to file a claim, you may still have time.
+However, it may not be immediately apparent how significant your injury is.
+The Florida statute of limitations regarding auto accidents requires all residents to file a personal injury claim within two years of the date of the accident.

 While you have two years to file a personal injury claim, the laws regarding your PIP insurance are different.
 To be eligible to have your medical costs covered by PIP, you must go to the doctor within 14 days of the accident.
-If you have questions regarding your eligibility for filing a claim, contact a personal injury lawyer right away.
+If you have questions regarding your eligibility for filing a claim, contact an insurance claim dispute attorney.

 An Experienced Personal Injury Attorney May Help

-You may wonder: “Why should I hire a personal injury lawyer when I can handle it myself?”
-While it’s true, you can file a claim, get treatment, and negotiate a settlement with the insurance company on your own, in most cases, this is not the best option.
 Insurance companies have no problem offering substantially lower settlements to parties that don’t have an attorney.
-These companies count on you wanting to move on from the accident and not wanting to deal with the back and forth process of negotiations.
+These companies count on you wanting to move on from the accident and not wanting to deal with the back-and-forth process of negotiations.
 After an accident, you deserve full and fair compensation for your injuries.

 The costs and effects of an accident can often extend far beyond the date of your initial injury.
 Many times, it’s hard to anticipate just how much an accident will affect you.
 An experienced attorney can help you figure out the true costs of your accident and help you make the best decision for your recovery moving forward.
 If you were in a Florida accident, don’t hesitate to get the help you deserve.
 Contact an experienced personal injury lawyer for more information about your rights.